20 days from Lisbon to Barcelona

 Your vacation ends with breakfast this morning.
 (B)Meals

-: Full buffet breakfast daily; 1 special lunch with wine in Casablanca; 9 three-course dinners with wine, including a welcome dinner in Lisbon and special dinners in Granada and MadridTransportation
+: Full buffet breakfast daily; 1 special lunch in Casablanca; 9 three-course dinners with wine, including dinners at a local restaurant in Granada and MadridTransportation

 Motorcoach; ferry; four-wheel drive in the desert; high-speed, first-class AVE train.
 Free Wi-Fi available on your motorcoach (except in Morocco) and in most hotel lobbies.